 7 Tips That Will Quickly Improve Your Singing Voice

-Want to know how to get better at singing?
+Want to know how to quickly get better at singing?
 Regardless of your singing ability, you may be pleased to hear that there are numerous tried and tested methods, which you can implement today, that will quickly improve your singing voice — without breaking the bank.
 Below are some of our favourites.

-7 techniques to improve your singing voice:
+How to improve your singing voice

 #1 Practise scales using Solfège

 Singing the song, “Do Re Mi,” from the Sound of Music may feel silly, but it is actually the musical equivalent of learning your alphabet.
 The notes are designed to help train your ear to recognise them as you sing.

 Singing this simple scale: “Do Re Mi Fa Sol La Ti Do”, starting from a C note, is a great way to improve your relative pitch.